kagehq/cache-kill/DETAILED.md

 ## Overview

-CacheKill is a CLI tool designed to safely clean up development and build caches across multiple languages and frameworks.
+Cache Kill is a CLI tool designed to safely clean up development and build caches across multiple languages and frameworks.
 It provides intelligent cache detection, safe deletion with backup functionality, and detailed insights into cache usage.

 ### Key Features